Cascable/swift-on-windows-poc/README.md

 When you start to explore this idea, however, it quickly becomes apparent that it's not going to be as simple as it seems.
 The relevant facts are these:

-- The Swift compiler, `clang`, generates an API header that I can only describe as "5000 lines of chaos" for the simplest of Swift APIs.
-This header can, as far as I can make out, only be parsed by `clang` itself, and not the Microsoft C++ compiler (`MSVC`).
+- The Swift compiler, `Clang`, generates an API header that I can only describe as "5000 lines of chaos" for the simplest of Swift APIs.
+This header can, as far as I can make out, only be parsed by `Clang` itself, and not the Microsoft C++ compiler (`MSVC`).

 - The A**B**I, however, is standard C++.

-- In order to be called from CLR (i.e., the garbage-collected runtime environment C# code runs in), we need to use a variant of C++ called [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI). `clang` can't generate C++/CLI, but `MSVC` can.
+- In order to be called from CLR (i.e., the garbage-collected runtime environment C# code runs in), we need to use a variant of C++ called [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI). `Clang` can't generate C++/CLI, but `MSVC` can.

 This means we need not one, but *two* C++ wrappers.

-1) A 'simplification' wrapper, compiled by `clang`, that takes the Swift interop header and re-defines it using a, er, "normal" C++ header that `MSVC` can understand.
+1) A 'simplification' wrapper, compiled by `Clang`, that takes the Swift interop header and re-defines it using a, er, "normal" C++ header that `MSVC` can understand.

 2) A 'CLRification' wrapper, compiled by `MSVC`, that takes the simplified header and redefines it in C++/CLI that can be called from within the CLR and from C++.